Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Simulation Study and Real-data application

-\section{Simulation Study}
+\subsection{Simulation Study}

-In this section, we compare the finite-sample performance of the proposed FLEXI-Haz method with the partially linear neural PH estimator of \citet{zhong2022deep}.
-Our evaluation focuses on the estimation accuracy of the finite-dimensional parameter $\btheta$ and on the coverage properties of the corresponding Wald confidence intervals.
+We compare the finite-sample performance of the proposed FLEXI--Haz method with the partially linear neural PH estimator of \citet{zhong2022deep}.
+Our focus is on estimation of the finite-dimensional parameter $\btheta$ and on the coverage of the associated Wald confidence intervals.
+We consider nuisance and primary covariates ${\bX}=(X_1,X_2,X_3)^\top$ and ${\bZ}=(Z_1,Z_2)^\top$, where all covariates are independently distributed as $\mathrm{Unif}[-1,1]$.
+The true parameter is $\btheta_o=(2,-1)^\top$.
+The nuisance component includes $f(\bX)=0.2(X_1+X_2)+0.5X_1X_2+X_3^2$, which induces nonlinear and interaction effects.
+Event times are generated from